Policies

 For general questions regarding these guidelines, please feel free to contact the ServiceDesk by phone (412.237.8700), by email (help@servicedesk.ccac.edu), or by chat.
 For assistance in resetting passwords, use our CCAC Password Tool.

-Tuition and Cost Policies
+Tuition & Cost Policies

 The Drop Refund Policy approved by the CCAC Board of Trustees establishes the criteria by which students will be eligible to receive a refund of or other adjustment to tuition and fee charges when the student subsequently drops the course(s) for which they have previously registered.

-Students who do not plan to attend courses for which they have previously registered must submit an official course drop request through the College's Registration and Advising Office in accordance with the published Academic Calendar dates for the term.
+Students who do not plan to attend courses for which they have previously registered must submit an official course drop request through the college's Registration and Advising office in accordance with the published Academic Calendar dates for the term.
 Students who do not submit an official drop request will remain financially responsible for all tuition and fees associated with the course(s) for which they have registered as detailed in the CCAC Student Financial Responsibility Agreement, even if the student never attends the course.

 Students who follow the registration procedures and complete the course drop request process will be eligible for an adjustment of the tuition and fee charges for the course(s) dropped as follows: